Created on 01-11-2021 10:00 AM Edited on 01-07-2025 04:16 AM By Stephen_G

 Add multiple CLI commands in the CLI script.

-For example if you want to check the generic status output from the CLI like
+For example, if it is desired to check the generic status output from the CLI like:

 FGT # config system auto-script